 Step 7 — Signature

 Sign the broker-carrier agreement section.
 This is a legal contract — read it before signing.
+For a plain-English breakdown of what you are agreeing to, read our guide on the broker-carrier agreement explained.
 TruckerPacket generates an industry-standard agreement, but you are responsible for its contents.

 Common mistakes to avoid